PHP Prisma

 FileResponse objects:

-$base64 = $response->base64(); // from binary, base64 and URL, waits for async requests
+$base64 = $response->base64(); // first base64 data, from binary, base64 and URL, waits for async requests

-$file = $response->binary(); // from binary, base64 and URL, waits for async requests
+$file = $response->binary(); // first binary data, from binary, base64 and URL, waits for async requests

-$url = $response->url(); // only if URL is returned, otherwise NULL
+$url = $response->url(); // first URL, only if URLs are returned, otherwise NULL

 $mime = $response->mimetype(); // image mime type, waits for async requests